Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 The people continued to listen to him.
 And they followed.

-Illuminations and instructions
+Illuminations and Instructions

 Many generations later another man whose name was Jesus was on a hill with three of his closest followers.
 Jesus had a large following because of his healing abilities and his teachings concerning the forgiveness of sins, salvation, and the kingdom of Heaven.
-He was also had a smaller group of disciples, which the three who were with him now were a part of.
+He also had a smaller group of disciples, which the three who were with him at this time were a part of.
 It was on this hill that Jesus became transfigured, that is, he was brightly illuminated. his clothing becoming a dazzling white.
 His three companions then saw him conversing with two prophets of old, one of which was Moses himself.
 A cloud passed over, covering Jesus and his visitors.
 The three disciples heard a voice saying that the one inside the cloud was the beloved son and that they were to "Listen to Him."

-When the cloud passed over, Jesus was again alone with his followers, and they departed the hillside, The disciples were to listen to him, but was there anything else that he had to say that he had not said before?
+When the cloud passed over, Jesus was again alone with his followers, and together they departed the hillside, The disciples were to listen to him, but was there anything else that he had to say that he had not said before?

-One day a man, who may or may not have been a follower, but was a man well familiar with laws set down by Moses, approached Jesus to ask him a question.
+One day a man, who may or may not have been a follower, but was a man well familiar with the laws set down by Moses, approached Jesus to ask him a question.
 He wanted to know which of the commandments did Jesus think was the greatest.
 Jesus told him that he should love God with all his heart, love God with all his mind, love God with all his soul and all his strength.
 He added that he should love his neighbor as he loves himself.
 The man departed, happy with the answer Jesus had given him.

 Light and Lightness